Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Problem Setting

 \section{Problem Setting}

 Our setting consists of an agent, be it programmed or RL-based, that has a model of the dynamics of the task that is inscrutable to the user (in so far that the user can't directly use the model representation used by the agent) in the loop and uses a decision-making process that is sound for this given model.
 Note that here the term {\em model} is being used in a very general sense.
 These could refer to tabular models defined over large atomic state spaces, neural network-based dynamics models possibly learned over latent representation of the states and even simulators.
 The only restriction we place on the model is that we can sample possible experiences from it.
 Regardless of the true representation, we will denote the model by the tuple { $\mathcal{M} = \langle S, A, T, \mathcal{C}\rangle$}.
 Where $S$ and $A$ are the state and action sets and $T: S \times A \rightarrow S \cup \{\bot\}$ ($\bot$ the absorber failure state) and $\mathcal{C}: S \times A \rightarrow \mathbb{R}$ capture the transition and cost function.
 We will use $\bot$ to capture failures that could occur when the agent violates hard constraints like safety constraints or perform any invalid actions.
 We will consider goal-directed agents that are trying to drive the state of the world to one of the goal states ($\mathbb{G}$ being the set) from an initial state $I$.
 The solution takes the form of a sequence of actions or a plan $\pi$.
-We will use symbolic action models with preconditions and cost functions (similar to PDDL models \citep{geffner2013concise}) as a way to approximate the problem for explanations.
-Such a model can be represented by the tuple $\mathcal{M}_{\mathcal{S}} = \langle F_{\mathcal{S}}, A_{\mathcal{S}}, I_{\mathcal{S}} , G_{\mathcal{S}}, \mathcal{C}_{\mathcal{S}}\rangle$, where $F_{\mathcal{S}}$ is a set of propositional state variables defining the state space, $A_{\mathcal{S}}$ is the set of actions, $I_{\mathcal{S}}$ is the initial state, $G_{\mathcal{S}}$ is the goal specification.
-Each valid problem state is uniquely identified by the subset of state variables that are true in that state (so for any state $s \in S_{\mathcal{M}_{\mathcal{S}}}$, where $S_{\mathcal{M}_{\mathcal{S}}}$ is the set of states for $\mathcal{M}_{\mathcal{S}}$, $s \subseteq F_{\mathcal{S}}$).
-Each action $a \in A_{\mathcal{S}}$ is further described in terms of the preconditions $prec_{a}$ (specification of states in which $a$ is executable) and the effects of executing the action.
-We will denote the state formed by executing action $a$ in a state $s$ as $a(s)$.
-We will focus on models where the preconditions are represented as a conjunction of propositions.
-If the action is executed in a state with missing preconditions, then the execution results in the invalid state $\bot$.
-Unlike standard STRIPS models, where the cost of executing action is independent of states, we will use a state-dependent cost function of the form $\mathcal{C}_{\mathcal{S}}: 2^{F} \times A_{\mathcal{S}} \rightarrow \mathbb{R}$ to capture forms of cost functions popular in RL benchmarks.